pcdevil/eleventy-plugin-intl-utils/README.md

 ## Motivation
 It's super fast to create a static website with **Eleventy** and with the help of [`eleventy-plugin-i18n`](https://www.npmjs.com/package/eleventy-plugin-i18n) localization can be done with ease too.

 However it only gives solution for static data and dynamic data still needs treatment during layout rendering.
-This plugin aims to help with a set of [filters](https://www.11ty.dev/docs/filters/).
+This plugin aims to help with a set of [filters](https://www.11ty.dev/docs/filters/) and [shortcodes](https://www.11ty.dev/docs/shortcodes/).

 The implementations of the filters are mostly wrappers around the [ECMAScript Internationalization API](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl) with a little _bit of sugar_.